xray-forge/xray-16-types/docs/plugins/inline.md

 - No `weapons` table is emitted.
 - Runtime object usage, such as `pairs(weapons)`, fails the build.
 Use `@inline` instead when runtime code needs the object.

-## Supported Targets
+## Supported declarations

 - Enums with compile-time constant members.
 - Module-level scalar `const` declarations.
 - Module-level flat object literals with an `as const` assertion.
 - Module-level functions with a supported body shape.

-## Call-Site Overrides
+## Override one call site

 `$inline` and `$noInline` from `xray16/macros` override inlining decisions for one call site.
-Both are identity functions at runtime, so the same code runs under jest/node.
+Both are identity functions at runtime, so the same code runs under Jest and Node.

 ### `$inline`